Yesidh/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 - Tuple packing
 - How to use del statement and how to use it
 ## Examples
-- Return a tupe with the lenght of a stirng and its first character:
+- Return a tuple with the lenght of a stirng and its first character:

   sentence = "At Holberton school, I learnt C!"

   Length: 32 - First character: A
+see the file 8-multiple_returns.py
 ## Prerequisites
 8 lecture hours about list and tuples in phyton
 ## Installing